 Marketing strategists usually base their whole campaigns on the buyer persona they have painted.
 What it actually means is you imagine the person staying on the other side of the monitor, the one that makes purchases and is most likely to do it again.

-You can even give him a name, as well as age, gender, interests.
-You start analyzing where this person spends his or her time on the Internet, what time of the day they are online, are they using more mobiles than desktop, or a lot more.
+You can even give him a name, as well as age, gender, and interests.
+You start analyzing where this person spends his or her time on the Internet, what time of the day they are online, are they using more mobiles than desktops, or a lot more.

 When you have great tools to track all of this, it becomes easier for you to point out the specifics of your buyer persona.
 It also means that you will be better in figuring out different strategies to influence your segmented audience.